 Use Freight Factoring to Seize E-Commerce Trucking Opportunities

 Are you hoping to expand your fleet, hire new drivers and revamp the services your trucking company offers?
 Implementing the changes necessary to keep up with e-commerce requires extra cash.
 Whether you own a large fleet of trucks or operate a single truck, freight factoring can provide the capital you need to break into e-commerce and expand your business.

-Freight factoring, also known as invoice factoring, allows your business to use its outstanding invoices to generate cash quickly.
+Freight factoring, also known as transportation factoring, allows your business to use its outstanding invoices to generate cash quickly.
 Instead of waiting for 30, 60 or even 90 days for your company’s invoices to be paid, you can sell them to a factor at a discount and get paid immediately, so you can use the capital to fund new loads and improve your business.
 If your trucking company is seeking alternative financing solutions to accommodate the needs of e-commerce and fund growth, Security Business Capital offers a fast, simple and hassle-free set up process.